engineyard/ey-docs/pages/database-monitoring.md

     **Note:** You cannot decrease the size of the database volume.

 5. Select the most recent snapshots from the dropdown.
     This ensures that you don't lose data.
-If there are snapshots are pending, this is indicated in the dropdown.
+    If there are snapshots are pending, this is indicated in the dropdown; wait until the snapshot is complete.

 6. Click Boot This Configuration.

-<h2 id="topic3"> Increase the size of the database without downtime</h2>
+<h2 id="topic3"> Increase the size of the database with minimal downtime</h2>

-If you need to increase the size of your master database instance without any downtime, you can do this with assistance from Engine Yard Support.
+If you need to increase the size of your master database instance with minimal downtime, you can do this with assistance from Engine Yard Support.
 First, a larger database slave instance is created and then, after replication is complete, the slave is promoted to master and the original (smaller) master is decommissioned.

+**Note:** This procedure applies only to clustered environments.
+(Single instances cannot be increased this way.)

-###To increase the size of the database volume or database instance _without_ downtime
+###To increase the size of the database volume or database instance with minimal downtime

 1. Create a database slave as described in [[Add a database slave to an existing environment|database-environments#topic3]].
     Select a larger /db volume size or a larger instance size or both.

-2. Submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] asking to have the database slave promoted to database master.
+2. Submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] to arrange promotion of the database slave.
+    Engine Yard Support works with you to schedule and coordinate the failover process.

 <h2 id="topic5"> More information</h2>